Ghajar: Cuisine

+Voting Patterns

+In the 2022 election, 56 percent of voters in Ghajar voted for the parties of the center-left coalition led by Yair Lapid, while 22 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 18 percent voted for the Arab parties.

 The Blue Line

 The UN has physically marked the recognized border between Lebanon and the Golan Heights.
 Israeli soldiers remain on the Lebanese side of Ghajar despite the decision of the Israeli cabinet on 3 December 2006, to hand it over to UNIFIL.
 Israel says that the Lebanese army rejected a UN-brokered proposal in which the Lebanese Army would protect the vicinity north of the village, while UNIFIL would be deployed in the village itself; this type of arrangement would be unique for UNIFIL in populated areas.
 A perimeter fence has been built along the northern edge of the village in Lebanese territory up to 800 meters north of the Blue Line.
 UNIFIL military observers patrol the area continuously.

 In its October 2007 report on the implementation of the resolution, the United Nations issued a report stating that discussions on the duration of temporary security arrangements for northern Ghajar remained deadlocked.
 Israel remains in control north of the Blue Line and the small adjacent area inside Lebanese territory, although it does not maintain a permanent military presence there.
 The Lebanese Armed Forces patrol the road outside the perimeter fence.
 The report notes "so long as the Israel Defense Forces remain in northern Ghajar, Israel will not have completed its withdrawal from southern Lebanon in accordance with its obligations under resolution 1701 (2006)."
 It further notes: "Failure to make progress on this issue could become a source of tension and carry the potential for incidents in the future."

 Asher Kaufman, a researcher from the University of Notre Dame, has disputed the Blue Line.
 Writing in Haaretz, he says there has never been an exact boundary agreed for Ghajar, citing conflicting maps and "sketches made by the US Embassy in Beirut".
 He says the village was incorrectly divided into two based on the assumption there were two villages: Ghajar in the south and al-Wazzani in the north, but that the latter "never really existed" in that location.